After exercise 16.3, you should have this page open in Adobe Experience Platform:

 You now have to either create a new dataset or select an existing dataset to load the Google Analytics data into.
 For this exercise, a dataset and schema have already been created.
 You do not need to create a new schema or dataset.

-Click the dataset icon to select an existing dataset:
+Select Existing dataset.
+Click the dataset icon to select an existing dataset.

 Search for the dataset named

-AEP Demo - BigQuery Website Interactions and select it.
+Demo System - Event Dataset for BigQuery (Global v1.1) and select it.

 Next, click Confirm.